-Microsoft Search searches in content that’s stored in SharePoint Online, OneDrive for Business, and Exchange, including people from the global address list and Office 365 groups.
+Microsoft Search shows the content that your organization has stored in Microsoft 365 or indexed through connectors.
+Microsoft Search does not search across tenants or show results from content that's shared by other organizations.
 If your organization has set up a hybrid SharePoint environment using cloud hybrid search, Microsoft Search returns search results from both online and on-premises SharePoint content, including any external content you’ve connected to your SharePoint Server environment.
 Learn more about hybrid search environments.

 How does Microsoft Search work?